Greece Golden Visa vs Malta Residency – Full Comparison 2026

 Tangible investment

-✔️ Real estate
+Real estate or rental option

 Real Estate in Greece for Obtaining Residency